Amazon scraps secret AI recruiting tool that showed bias against women | MarketScreener

 So it set up a team in Amazon's Edinburgh engineering hub that grew to around a dozen people.
 Their goal was to develop AI that could rapidly crawl the web and spot candidates worth recruiting, the people familiar with the matter said.

-The group created 500 computer models focused on specific job functions and locations.
+The group created 500 computer models focussed on specific job functions and locations.
 They taught each to recognise some 50,000 terms that showed up on past candidates' resumes.
 The algorithms learned to assign little significance to skills that were common across IT applicants, such as the ability to write various computer codes, the people said.

 Instead, the technology favoured candidates who described themselves using verbs more commonly found on male engineers’ resumes, such as "executed" and "captured," one person said.

 Gender bias was not the only issue.
-Problems with the data that underpinned the models' judgments meant that unqualified candidates were often recommended for all manner of jobs, the people said.
+Problems with the data that underpinned the models' judgements meant that unqualified candidates were often recommended for all manner of jobs, the people said.
 With the technology returning results almost at random, Amazon shut down the project, they said.

 THE PROBLEM, OR THE CURE?